-Note: The Office of the Registrar publishes a detailed schedule of dates for each scheduling cycle.
+Notes: The Office of the Registrar publishes a detailed schedule of dates for each scheduling cycle.
+This calendar omits dates for tenure-track hiring requests.
+The due dates for those submissions will be established and disseminated by ACAS in Fall 2018.